-You can freeze unopened mozzarella by placing the package in a freezer bag and labelling with the current date.
+You can freeze unopened mozzarella by placing the package in a freezer bag and labeling it with the current date.

 How do you store leftover mozzarella?

-If you intend storing leftover mozzarella you should decide when it’s likely to get eaten.
-If it’s in the next few days then store in an airtight container in the fridge.
-To store for longer periods, add to a freezer bag, seal tightly, and freeze for up to 6 months.
+If you intend to store leftover mozzarella, you should decide when it’s likely to get eaten.
+If it’s in the next few days, then store in an airtight container in the fridge.
+To save for longer periods, add to a freezer bag, seal tightly, and freeze for up to 6 months

 Can you freeze mozzarella sticks?